colebh03/jasper-green-operations/README.md

 - Payment filtering by customer and date
 - Multi-column sorting across operational lists
 - Entity Framework Core relationship loading for connected business data
+- LINQ queries that apply filtering and sorting before results are returned to the view

 ### Dashboard

-The administrative dashboard provides a quick view of current operations, including:
+The administrative dashboard was built to give a quick summary of the current state of the business rather than requiring an administrator to open several separate pages.

+It displays:

 - Total customers
 - Total properties